Brad Pitt's Ukrainian attacker pleads no contest to battery

 Sediuk was sentenced to 20 days of community service and 36 months on probation.
 He was ordered to stay 500 yards (about 460 meters) away from all celebrity events including awards shows and premieres, and to stay away from Pitt and his partner Angelina Jolie, Los Angeles City Attorney spokesman Rob Wilson said.

-He was also ordered to 52 sessions of psychological counseling.
+He was also ordered to 52 sessions of psychological counselling.
 He is due back in court for a hearing on July 8.

 Sediuk jumped across a fence and onto the red carpet at Wednesday's "Maleficent" premiere in Hollywood, where Pitt had joined Jolie, the film's star, to sign autographs for fans.